 Groundwater levels were inconsistent during the geotechnical drilling.
-In SB-12, groundwater was encountered at 2 feet below ground surface.
-The summary of groundwater conditions provided in the Geotechnical Exploration and Engineering Review report provided by NTI (Appendix B), it states: "We anticipate the shallow groundwater (2 feet) is due to recent rainfall and is a temporary perched condition."
-In SB-13, groundwater was not observed during the borehole drilling.
-This does not indicate SB-13 was terminated above the groundwater level and long-term groundwater observations are required to better define groundwater levels.
+In SB-02, groundwater was encountered at 44.5 feet below ground surface at the time of drilling.
+In SB-04 and SB-06, groundwater was not observed during the borehole drilling.
+This does not indicate SB-04 and SB-06 was terminated above the groundwater level or that the groundwater table at SB-02 is located 44.5 feet below ground surface.
+Long-term groundwater observations are required to better define groundwater levels.
 Groundwater levels fluctuate seasonally and in response to climatic conditions.

-Lab permeability results show a coefficient of permeability of 9.5 x 10-9 ft/min for the lean clay at 10 feet below ground surface in SB-12.
+Lab permeability results show a coefficient of permeability of 5.6 x 10-9 ft/sec for the lean clay at 10 feet below ground surface in SB-02.
 Due to the low permeability of the clay soils encountered in the borings, a relatively long period of time may be necessary for a groundwater level to develop and stabilize in a borehole in these materials.
-Long-term water level readings in piezometers or observation wells sealed from the influence of surface water are used to define groundwater levels.

-There is no indication of an aquifer at Retention Site C.
+Long-term water level readings in piezometers or observation wells sealed from the influence of surface water are required to define groundwater levels.
+Based on the information available, there is no indication of an aquifer at Retention Site A, and HDR does not recommend any further groundwater level data collection.